-Whereas, pay that is not competitive with the market fosters high turnover among employees, which increases recruitment, training, and supervisory costs to the library system;
+Whereas, pay that is not competitive with the market fosters high turnover among employees, which increases recruitment, training, and supervisory costs to CALS;

-Whereas, providing competitive pay for all employees, both temporary and regular, is an essential step in attracting and retaining the highest quality employees to deliver the highest quality services to the citizens of Central Arkansas;
+Whereas, providing competitive pay for all employees, is an essential step in attracting and retaining the highest quality employees to deliver the highest quality services;

-- Beginning with the first work day of January 2018, all CALS employees will be paid at a rate within each position’s appropriate pay grade as adopted by the board upon the Johanson Group’s recommendation at the September 28, 2017 board meeting.
+1. Beginning with the first workday of January 2018, all CALS employees will be paid at a rate within each position’s appropriate pay grade as adopted by the Board upon the Johanson Group’s recommendation at the September 28, 2017 board meeting.

-- All regular CALS employees working at least twenty (20) hours per week will remain eligible for medical benefits.
+2. Beginning April 1, 2019, all regular CALS employees working at least thirty (30) hours per week will be eligible for medical benefits.
+All regular CALS employees hired before April 1, 2019 and working at least twenty (20) hours per week who receive medical benefits through CALS will remain eligible for medical benefits.
+Full-time employees who reduce to twenty (20) hours per week will not be eligible for medical benefits.
 In no case shall the contributions of CALS towards the provision of health benefits for its covered employees be less than 80% of the total cost of the health premiums.

-This Competitive Wage Policy was adopted by the CALS Board of Trustees and may be rescinded by the Board at any time and for any reason.
+This Competitive Wage Policy was adopted by the CALS Board of Directors and may be rescinded by the Board at any time and for any reason.